Even in rough terrain, you can grow your career in human resources.

 Determine if the plan is “grandfathered”

-An employer-sponsored health plan in effect on March 23, 2010—the date that the Affordable Care Act was signed into law—was “grandfathered,” which, with certain exceptions, permits the plan to avoid or delay compliance with some of the law’s administrative requirements and coverage mandates.
+An employer-sponsored health plan in effect on March 23, 2010—the date that the ACA was signed into law—was “grandfathered,” which, with certain exceptions, permits the plan to avoid or delay compliance with some of the law’s administrative requirements and coverage mandates.

 Under the grandfather provision and the Obama administration’s final interim regulations, issued in June 2010, employers can maintain many of their current health-care coverage provisions if, among other things, they do not change insurance carriers, reduce benefits, or significantly raise co-payment charges or deductibles.

-Determine if you are subject to the employer mandate
+Determine if the organization is subject to the employer mandate

-A key component—and a key cause of confusion—within the Affordable Care Act is the employer mandate, which requires employers with 50 or more full-time or full-time equivalent (FTE) employees to offer full-time employees affordable, “minimum essential” health coverage or face penalties for failing to do so.
+A key component—and a key cause of confusion—within the ACA is the employer mandate, which requires employers with 50 or more full-time or FTE employees to offer full-time employees affordable, “minimum essential” health coverage or face penalties for failing to do so.

 Calculating whether an organization has 50 or more full-time employees (those regularly scheduled to work an average of 30 or more hours per week) or FTE employees can be relatively easy for organizations that fall well above or well below the 50 threshold.
 For organizations close to the 50 mark, however, the calculation can be complicated.